 We use a two-dimensional risk rating model based on an internally generated combined System risk rating guidance that incorporates a 14-point probability of default rating scale to identify and track the probability of borrower default and a separate 6-point scale addressing loss given default.
 Probability of default is our assumption of the probability that a borrower will experience a default during the life of the loan.
+Each of the 14 probability of default categories carries a distinct percentage of default probability and is associated with a FCA Uniform Classification System credit quality category.
 The loss given default is our assumption as to the anticipated principal loss on a specific loan assuming default occurs during the remaining life of the loan.
 A default is considered to have occurred if the lender believes the borrower will not be able to pay its obligation in full or the borrower or the loan is classified as nonaccrual.
 This credit risk rating process incorporates objective and subjective criteria to identify inherent strengths, weaknesses, and risks in a particular relationship.
 We review the probability of default category periodically in accordance with our policy, or when a credit action is taken.